Luix-Sparta/tech258-azure-linux/2_tier_app_deployment/readme.md

 ![img_4.png](../images/3_tier_subnet/img_4.png)

-6. Change Name to "public-subnet" and Starting address to "10.0.2.0" and click Add
+6. Change Name to "public-subnet" and Starting address to "10.0.2.0" and click Add (This is the creation of the public-subnet that would hold the app)
 ![img_5.png](../images/3_tier_subnet/img_5.png)

-7. Then Click Add a Subnet and input "dmz-subnet" for the name and "10.0.3.0" for the Starting address and click Add
+7. Then Click Add a Subnet and input "dmz-subnet" for the name and "10.0.3.0" for the Starting address and click Add (This is the creation of the dmz-subnet that would hold the NVA, which acts as a firewall)
 ![img_6.png](../images/3_tier_subnet/img_6.png)

-8. Then Click Add A Subnet and input "private-subnet" for the name and "10.0.4.0" for the Starting address
+8. Then Click Add A Subnet and input "private-subnet" for the name and "10.0.4.0" for the Starting address (This is the creation of the public-subnet that would hold the app)

 ![img_7.png](../images/3_tier_subnet/img_7.png)